cables-gl/cables/doc/README.md

 - Copies all op-documentations with images from the `src` folder to the temp folder `ops`
 - A script generates the op-summary with indentation for every namespace
-- `SUMMARY_base.md` defines the basic book structure, here you can add tutorials / articles
+- `content/TABLE_OF_CONTENT.md` defines the basic book structure, here you can add tutorials / articles
-- A script will generate `SUMMARY.md`, which consists of `SUMMARY_base.md` (all articles / tutorials) and appends the documentation for the ops
-- After the build is finished the temporary foldr `ops` is deleted
 - In `_book` you can now start a http-server to view the book

 ## Rebuild on Server